 - Things to do at Starnberger See (lake)

 - From boat to SUP – this is how to get around Starnberger See

 - How to get to Starnberger See from Munich

 - Restaurants, beer gardens and cafes with a view of Starnberger See

 - Empress Sisi, King Ludwig II and the Rose Island

+Bavaria's second largest lake is one of Munich's favourite destinations.
+Some Munich residents stay overnight at one of the beautiful campsites or in a hotel with a lake view.
+For sports fans, Lake Starnberg is ideal for swimming, sailing or rowing.
 Cyclists and hikers get their money's worth on the 46-kilometre-long circular route off the main roads or the numerous hiking trails.
 If you are on a bike, you can not only cycle around the lake on a tour, but also easily discover the other beauties in the Fünf-Seen-Land.

 For those who prefer to walk and enjoy hiking, the Maisinger Schlucht and the Ilkahöhe in Tutzing are highly recommended!
 Walkers also like the many paths along the shore.
 The villages around the lake are among the most exclusive residential areas in the Munich area, which means there is a lot to discover here.
 Expensive villas and lavishly renovated castles stand on lakeside properties with old trees.